Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

-For simplicity, we will describe this map on generators.
-The CDGA $\vgraphs_{mn}^{0}(U,V)$ is free as an algebra.
-Its generators are the ``internally connected'' graphs, i.e.\ the graphs which stay connected when all the external vertices are removed (keeping dangling edges).
+The goal of this section is to describe a quasi-isomorphism of Hopf cooperads $\pi : \vgraphs_{mn}^{0} \to \vscV_{mn}$, where $\vscV_{mn} = H^{*}(\VFM_{mn})$ was obtained in Section~\ref{sec.comp-cohom}.
+We will describe this map on generators.
+The CDGA $\vgraphs_{mn}^{0}(U,V)$ is free as an algebra for $m \ge 2$.
+Its generators are the ``internally connected'' graphs, i.e.\ the graphs which stay connected when all the external vertices are removed.
 For example, if $\Gamma$ has no internal vertices, then it is internally connected iff it has exactly one edge (an empty graph is not connected).